 Is it okay if a single woman becomes or remains friends with a married man?
-Some say this is suspicious activity and a married man should not have single women as friends, especially if their wives do not know them.
+Some say this is suspicious activity, and a married man should not have single women as friends, especially if their wives do not know them.
 What do you think?
 Can single women be friends with married men?

-The same study, [Journal of Social and Personal Relationships], suggests married men are not happy with their current sexual relationships and this is why they seek other relationships or friendships.
+The same study, [Journal of Social and Personal Relationships], suggests married men are not happy with their current sexual relationships, and this is why they seek other relationships or friendships.
 With this said, maybe single women shouldn’t be friends with married men.

-Dating a man with female friends: Good or bad?
+Are you dating a man with female friends: Good or bad?

 Dating a man with a lot of female friends can make almost any woman suspicious or insecure.
 It’s stressful, to say the least, and most women warn against it.
 Be that as it may, some men have a magnetic personality, but know their role.
-So, is it possible to have a platonic relationship with a man although the woman is not married?
+So, is it possible to have a platonic relationship with a man, although the woman is not married?

 Married men and women friendships, according to the Bible

 When you feel as though you’re not getting what you need at home or from your mate, tell them!
-But what happens when you do communicate with them and nothing changes?
+But what happens when you do communicate with them, and nothing changes?
 One thing for sure, you don’t go swimming in stormy weather.
 (2 Timothy 2:22)